jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Note:** You must choose which option you want when you use **Pusher**, not during the enemy player's Formation Step.

+When **Kitsunegari** moves an enemy character to your side, you may immediately have it use one of its **Main** Super Powers without paying its power symbols.
+Then whether it used one of its powers or not, it goes back to the same row and position it was in.
+If it used one of its powers, then it won't be able to use that power again this turn.
+(Unless that power can normally be used multiple times on a turn.)

 ^(Source: Rule Insert)

 # Rocket